API Reference

 Query modes

-| Mode | vector | text | Description |
+| Mode | Vector field | text | Description |

 |---|---|---|---|

-| Vector | set | absent | Nearest-neighbour search (L2 distance) |
+| Single-vector | vector set | absent | Nearest-neighbour search (L2 distance by default) |

-| FTS | absent | set | BM25 full-text search (requires FTS index) |
+| FTS | none | set | BM25 full-text search (requires FTS index) |

-| Hybrid | set | set | Both, fused via Reciprocal Rank Fusion (RRF) |
+| Hybrid | vector or vectors set | set | Both, fused via Reciprocal Rank Fusion (RRF) |

 Request body